ckRobinson/multi-column-markdown/README.md

     - Add checkbox setting for enable/disabling mobile rendering (only visible when on the mobile application).
     - Setting how many auto layout iterations to perform per render loop.
 - Added action to settings page that modifies all relavent notes to update depricated syntax to the currently supported syntax.
 - Added command to Command Pallete to modify the current note and update depricated syntax to the currently supported syntax.
-Use "Fix Multi-Column Syntax in File"
+Use "Fix Multi-Column Syntax in Current File"
 - Added action to settings page that modifies all relavent notes to fix missing column IDs by appending a randomized ID.
 - Added error system to inform user of issues in their column regions.
 - Added option to align tables to column text alignment.